TimonPost/quinn/docs/src/network-introduction/transport-protocols.md

 For example, the application layer is not responsible for the data transfer while the transport layer is.
 Both TCP and UDP work on the transport layer while a protocol like QUIC works on the application layer.
 The advantage of this is that routers and firewalls see these protocols as a UDP or TCP instead of QUIC.
-Because no special hardware software is needed, it follows that development can be faster and that adobtion can occur in parallel.
+Because no special hardware software is needed, it follows that development can be faster and that adoption can occur in parallel.

 ## IP - Internet Layer